MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 ## Identifying extrusions

-This section of the build contains a few C-beams that are close together, to help you identify which parts are which lay out your extrusions like the diagram shown on this page, the next steps will then highlight which extrusions are used for each step.
+This section of the build contains a few C-beams that are close together.
+To help you identify which parts are which, lay out your extrusions like the diagram shown on this page.
+The next steps will then highlight which extrusions are used for each step.

 ![](../resources/z_axis_assembly/y_axis_step_42.png)